rootpy/rootpy/README.rst

 * Finishing the server/worker code for distributed computing across multiple nodes
 * Creation of a TBrowser alternative using PyGTK
 * Creation of a framework for managing datasets (using SQLite as a back-end? with revision control?)
+* Additional features anyone would like to implement